levisre/de4dotShell/readme.md

 ![Deobfuscation Windows](https://raw.githubusercontent.com/levisre/de4dotShell/master/screenshots/deobform.png)

 This is a small update of my old project, which is abandoned for a while due to my busy work in real life.
-Someone reported that this works fine in Windows 7, but not in 8/8.1 and Windwos 10.
-So here is the fix for that issues.
+Someone reported that this works fine on Windows 7, but not on 8/8.1 and Windwos 10.
+So here is the fix for that issue.

 How to use
 ----------